NOW AVAILABLE: Building Plans & Kits for ARRIBA

 Kits of all the plywood pieces, pre-cut, can be purchased from Off Center Harbor.
 CLICK HERE to fill out an inquiry form to initiate your order and/or inquiries.
 Kits ship within 4 weeks and often quicker, on a first-come-first-served basis.
 Plans sets are not included with the kit and must be purchased separately (see above paragraph on "Plans Set" and link/button to purchase the plans).

-Please note that the kit can ONLY be produced by Off Center Harbor's trusted CNC-machining partners that have extensive experience cutting boat parts and kits.
+Please note that the kit are only produced by Off Center Harbor's licensed CNC-machining partners that have extensive experience cutting boat parts and kits.
 Having digital files sent to a typical CNC shop near you is not an option, as most do not have experience cutting the types of curves and bevels found in boats.

 THE DESIGNER & THE BOAT'S INTENDED PURPOSE: